RVciTo/daily-doings-tracker/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them with clear, descriptive messages.
+4. Ensure your code follows the project's coding standards and practices.
+5. Test your changes thoroughly.
-4. Push your changes to your fork.
+6. Push your changes to your fork.
-5. Submit a pull request with a clear description of your changes.
+7. Submit a pull request with a clear description of your changes.

+### Development Guidelines

+- Follow the existing code style and structure.
+- Write clear, self-documenting code and add comments where necessary.
+- Create unit tests for new features or bug fixes.
+- Update the README.md file if you add new features or change existing functionality.

 ## License

 [Include license information here, if applicable]

+## Acknowledgements

+- Thanks to all contributors who have helped shape this project.
+- Inspirational quotes provided by [source of quotes, if applicable].